Collection: Salvia (Sage) Seeds (Heirloom)

 Clary Sage Seeds - White Swan

-Elegant, silver spires are deer resistant and have medicinal properties
+Elegant, silver spires are deer resistant and are said to have medicinal properties

 Clary Sage Seeds - White Swan

-Elegant, silver spires are deer resistant and have medicinal properties
+Elegant, silver spires are deer resistant and are said to have medicinal properties

 Regular price As Low As $4.49